 What is the Quality Payment Program?

 The Medicare Access & CHIP Reauthorization Act of 2015 (MACRA) was enacted and replaces the previous Medicare reimbursement schedule with a new pay-for-performance program focused on quality and accountability in patient care.
-Starting January 1, 2017, eligible Medicare Part B clinicians will enter a new payment framework called the Quality Payment Program, replacing the Sustainable Growth Rate formula.
+Starting January 1, 2017, eligible Medicare Part B clinicians have entered a new payment framework called the Quality Payment Program, replacing the Sustainable Growth Rate formula.
 The Quality Payment Program has two paths for participation:

 The Merit-based Incentive Payment System (MIPS)